Sagresnaw/2dgravity-space/README.md

   - Clicking on the canvas with the "⭐️" mode active spawns individual particles.
   - Clicking on the canvas with the "💫" mode active spawns disks of particles.

+- **Known Bugs:**
+  - Camera and Mouse pointer become decoupled causing placement of particle/disks of particles to be offset from mouse.

 The idea comes from an old flash game that has been lost to time.